-C: double cvReadRealByName(const CvFileStorage\ fs, const CvFileNode\ map, const char\ name, double default\value=0.)
+C: double cvReadRealByName (const CvFileStorage\ fs, const CvFileNode\ map, const char\ name, double defaultValue=0.)

-map - The parent map.
-If it is NULL, the function searches a top-level node.

-name - The node name

-default\value - The value that is returned if the file node is not found
+- fs File storage - map The parent map.
+If it is NULL, the function searches a top-level node. - name The node name - defaultValue The value that is returned if the file node is not found

-The function is a simple superposition of GetFileNodeByName() and ReadReal().
+The function is a simple superposition of GetFileNodeByName and ReadReal.